huggingface/diffusers/docs/source/en/using-diffusers/other-formats.md

 ## Single-file layout usage

-Now that you're familiar with the single-file layout, this section shows you how to load models and pipeline components, customize configuration options for loading, and load local files.
+Now that you're familiar with the differences between the Diffusers-multifolder and single-file layout, this section shows you how to load models and pipeline components, customize configuration options for loading, and load local files with the [`~loaders.FromSingleFileMixin.from_single_file`] method.

 ### Load a pipeline or model